"Undoubtedly the hit of Cleckheaton Festival this year... "

 "Dan put down nothing short of a stunning night for us at the Old Oak.
 Warm, humorous, immensely talented guitarist and a splendid singer of his own songs.
 A very special performer indeed." - Keith Kendrick, Old Oak Mini-concerts.

 "A super man and a fantastic performer with first-rate songs.
 We book him for Alcester and Arden Festival whenever he's in the UK at the right time of year." - Alcester and Arden Festival

 "Although not his first CD, Fields of Dreams and Glory is my first encounter with this incredible artist.
 Hearing Dan McKinnon for the first time reminds me of the first time I heard Stan Rogers or James Keelaghan.” - Rich Warren, Sing Out Magazine, USA

 Dan is picking up an enormous amount of airplay from all over the world for tracks from his CDs and he's received nominations for two MIANS Awards: Folk/Roots Recording of the Year & Male Artist Recording of the Year!
 People keep giving him other awards, too: As far back as 1998 he was given the AMTEC Award of Merit in the audio category for the album Between Wind and Water and he was the Nova scotia winner in the tenth and final CBC Atlantic Song Contest for the song, "Lakes of Bras d'Or."

 With half a dozen TV and video credits, hundreds of airplays, six CDs to his credit - the sixth.
-Just Another Day, produced by Paul Mill, Dan is well established in his native Canada and is rapidly gaining an enthusiastc fan base in the UK and airplay across the world.
+Just Another Day, produced by Paul Mill, Dan is well established in his native Canada and has an enthusiastc fan base in the UK and airplay across the world.